 About Ovarian Cancer

-Ovarian cancer is a strain of cancer that is limited to women and occurs in the ovaries of the necessary to have one of the ovaries removed tfemale reproductive system.
+Ovarian cancer is a strain of cancer that affects women and primarily develops in the ovaries which are essential organs in the female reproductive system.
 Every woman has two ovaries that are almond-sized sacks connected to the uterus by the fallopian tube.
 They are incredibly important for two primary reproductive functions:

 - Fertilization – They produce and release oocyte (eggs) during the menstrual cycle.